 Ollie regularly publishes articles in the Times Literary Supplement (see his contributor page here) and elsewhere.
 His first peer-reviewed scholarly article, ‘Cricket, Literary Culture and In-Groups in Early Twentieth-Century Britain,’ was published in Transactions of the Royal Historical Society in 2024; his second scholarly article is awaiting publication.
 He has collaborated on history projects with a former leader of the House of Lords and with the team at The Rest is History.

 Ollie also works as a cartoonist, specialising in weddings and events – see his dedicated website – and works as a tour manager on cultural tours.
-He studied Ancient and Medieval History at the University of Oxford, before achieving a Distinction in his Creative Writing Masters degree, also at Oxford.
+His first degree was in Ancient and Medieval History, and his second was in Creative Writing, both at the University of Oxford.

 Ollie is based in Oxford.